slorber/trailing-slash-guide/README.md

 - Docusaurus outputs `/myPath/index.html` for `/myPath`: it can lead host providers to add a trailing slash.
 - Docusaurus's SPA router (React-Router) can route both `/myPath` and `/myPath/` after React hydration.

-### TODO add other solutions
+### TODO: add other static site generators

-TODO Add comments for all other static site generators and static hosting solutions (Apache, Nginx...)
+TODO add all other static site generators

 ## Hosting providers